Emery Kaison at 2024 VIC Figure Skating Championships

 • Youth Off The Streets National Scholarship – 2024

-These recognitions have been vital in funding his skating journey.
+These recognitions have been vital in funding and mentoring his skating journey.

 Future Goals